Ben-Hur (1959 film): Box office

-During its initial release the film earned $33.6 million in North American theater rentals (the distributor's share of the box office), generating approximately $74.7 million in box office sales.
+During its initial release, the film earned $33.6 million in North American theater rentals (the distributor's share of the box office), generating approximately $74.7 million in box-office sales.
 It was number one at the monthly US box office for six months.
-Outside of North America, it earned $32.5 million in rentals (about $72.2 million at the box office) for a worldwide total of $66.1 million in rental earnings, roughly equivalent to $146.9 million in box office receipts.
+Outside of North America, it earned $32.5 million in rentals (about $72.2 million at the box office) for a worldwide total of $66.1 million in rental earnings, roughly equivalent to $146.9 million in box-office receipts.
 It was the fastest-grossing film as well as the highest-grossing film of 1959, in the process becoming the second-highest-grossing film of all-time (at that time) behind Gone with the Wind.
+It was the highest-grossing film in Japan at the time, earning $2,722,000.
 Ben-Hur saved MGM from financial disaster, making a profit of $20,409,000 on its initial release, and another $10.1 million in profits when re-released in 1969.
 By 1989, Ben-Hur had earned $90 million in worldwide theatrical rentals.

 Critical reception

 Ben-Hur received overwhelmingly positive reviews upon its release.
 Bosley Crowther, writing for The New York Times, called Ben-Hur "a remarkably intelligent and engrossing human drama".
 While praising the acting and William Wyler's "close-to" direction, he also had high praise for the chariot race: "There has seldom been anything in movies to compare with this picture's chariot race.
 It is a stunning complex of mighty setting, thrilling action by horses and men, panoramic observation and overwhelming use of dramatic sound."
 Jack Gaver, writing for United Press International, also had praise for the acting, calling it full of "genuine warmth and fervor and finely acted intimate scenes".

 Philip K. Scheuer of the Los Angeles Times called it "magnificent, inspiring, awesome, enthralling, and all the other adjectives you have been reading about it".
 He also called the editing "generally expert" although at times abrupt.
 Ronald Holloway, writing for Variety, called Ben-Hur "a majestic achievement, representing a superb blending of the motion picture arts by master craftsmen", and concluded that "Gone With the Wind, Metro's own champion all-time top grosser, will eventually have to take a back seat".
 The chariot race "will probably be preserved in film archives as the finest example of the use of the motion picture camera to record an action sequence.
 The race, directed by Andrew Marton and Yakima Canutt, represents some 40 minutes [sic] of the most hair-raising excitement that film audiences have ever witnessed."